decklin/git-wiki/README.md

     commits to the current branch.
 (You may prefer to keep all your real pages in a branch, and have master just be a tracking branch.)

-  * Page URLs are under /pages/.
-Instead redirecting to a "home page", / magically shows the contents of the page "index" (this name is configurable).

   * Wiki links use [[Brackets, Like...
 This]], and generate a link to (e.g.) "brackets-like-this".
 You *can* create a page with characters other than [a-z0-9-], but you won't be able to link to